AwaizMd/Notes/javascript-notes.md

 mySet.add(5);
 mySet.add(6);
 ```
+## Deep copy and Shallow copy

+**shallow copy:** It creates a new object, but if the original object contains nested objects (or arrays), only references to those nested objects are copied, not the objects themselves.
+Therefore, changes made to nested objects in the copy will also affect the original object (and vice versa).

+**deep copy:**  It creates a new object where all properties and nested objects are duplicated, not just their references.
+Changes made to the copied object (or any of its nested objects) will not affect the original object, and vice versa.

 ## Closures in JavaScript (❗important) 🔒
 We have already used a closure without even realizing it.
 In the example below, prefix is a closed-over-variable.